itzg/docker-minecraft-server/docs/configuration/server-properties.md

 `MERGE`
 : Merge the list of users from `OPS` into the existing file. `OPS_FILE` cannot be used with this option.

+`SYNC_FILE_MERGE_LIST`
+: When `OPS_FILE` is provided it will overwrite an existing ops file.
+Also, if `OPS` is provided, then those users will be merged into the newly copied file.

 !!! note